orbitalquark/textadept/doc/manual.md

 ## Requirements

-Unfortunately, the requirements for building Textadept are not quite as minimal as running it.
+The requirements for building Textadept are almost as minimal as running it.

 ### Requirements for Linux and BSD